Students Look Beyond Gun Control Laws to Prevent Violence—and It’s Working

 And in Congress, the U.S. House of Representatives passed the Student, Teachers, and Officers Preventing School Violence Act of 2018, which authorizes $50 million in federal grants to fund training and other initiatives to enhance school safety.
 Key provisions of the measure, including funding for schools to use proven school-violence prevention strategies, were developed by Sandy Hook Promise.

-Mayaan Simckes, a researcher at University of Washington’s Department of Epidemiology who conducted a study that appeared in the Journal of Adolescent Health, found that parents, teachers, and students can intervene to prevent bullying and gun access among youth—something the study called “modifiable risks.”
+Maayan Simckes, a researcher at University of Washington’s Department of Epidemiology who conducted a study that appeared in the Journal of Adolescent Health, found that parents, teachers, and students can intervene to prevent bullying and gun access among youth—something the study called “modifiable risks.”

 Solutions to gun violence are achievable through educational programs and through partnerships between different agencies, schools, parents, doctors’ offices, community groups, and lawmakers, she said.